-Limited Liability Companies (LLCs) have evolved into becoming one of the most popular business forms, in that, like corporations, owners have limited personal liability.
+Limited Liability Companies (LLCs) have evolved into becoming one of the most popular business forms in Bergen County NJ, in that, like corporations, owners have limited personal liability.
 While an LLC provides management flexibility, it also offers pass-through taxation benefits and is treated as a partnership for federal tax purposes, but with greater flexibility than S-Corps.

 Choosing the Tax Treatment